MontpellierRessourcesImagerie/napari-tree-rings/docs/mga_user_guide.rst

    - The plugin only accept images in 2D grayscale (Y, X) or 2D RGB (Y, X, 3).
    - In the case of running batch, all the images that you want to process must be in the same folder.
    - Avoid using special characters in the folder's name.
 (Tips: `Doranum <https://doranum.fr/stockage-archivage/comment-nommer-fichiers_10_13143_wgqw-aa59/>`_)
-   - Both models used by this plugin were trained on images with the size ranging from 2000x2000 to 10000x10000, you may have troubles if your images out of this size.
+   - Both models used by this plugin were trained on images with the size ranging from 2000x2000 to 10000x10000 pixels, you may have troubles if your images out of this size.

 .. code-block:: bash